Shopify/quilt/packages/web-worker/README.md

 - `globalObject`: allows you to customize the [`options.output.globalObject`](https://webpack.js.org/configuration/output/#outputglobalobject) option passed to the child Webpack compiler.
 By default, this is set to `self`, which works well in workers, but if you have a different global object that must be used, you can pass it here.
 - `plugins`: an array of [webpack plugins](https://webpack.js.org/plugins/) to include in the child compilation of the worker.
 This library automatically includes a few plugins that will generate output code appropriate for workers.

+#### Tests

+We do **not** recommend including the Babel plugin for the test environment.
+When the Babel plugin is omitted, `createWorker` will know to access your module asynchronously, and will proxy all method calls to it.
+To be clear, when in this mode, `createWorker` **will not** actually construct a `Worker` for your code.
+As a result, this feature will only work if your worker code is written such that it will also execute successfully on the "main" thread.
+If you do use features in the worker that make it incompatible to run alongside the browser code, we recommend mocking the "worker" module (using `jest.mock()`, for example).

 ## How does it work?

 The `@shopify/web-worker/babel` Babel plugin looks for any instances of calling `createWorker`.
 For each one, it looks for the nested `import()` call, and then for the imported path (e.g., `./worker`).
 It then replaces the first argument to `createWorker` with an import for the worker module that references a custom Webpack loader: